 So the liquidation price will be calculated inaccurately because your position size does not change when you add margin to or remove margin from your position.

-To learn how to calculate Binance Futures fees and funding, check out our Binance fee calculator.
+To learn how to calculate Binance Futures fees and funding, check out our Binance fee calculator and Binance funding fee calculator.